AshKamdar/ashkamdar.github.io/_posts/2021-01-09-001-az-service-operator.markdown

 <br>

-## Provisiong Resources - The traditional way
+## Provisiong Resources - The traditional way.

 Working in a public cloud like Azure is all about using the vast number of services offered by the cloud provider.
 Broadly these service offerings are categorized as follows